How to Tackle Mould and Mildew in the Bathroom

 Never mix ammonia with bleach and be sure to use only “clear” ammonia.
 Ammonia comes in “clear”, “cloudy” and “sudsy” varieties.
 Pour the ammonia into a spray bottle and spray the ammonia onto the mouldy surface.
 Scrub the area vigorously with a brush to ensure complete removal of any mould and spores.
 Open windows to air out the room and to eliminate the smell of ammonia.

 Spray the solution directly onto the affected areas and leave for 2 to 3 hours.
-During this time, keep the room ventilated (open windows, turn on extractor fan) to dilute the smell of hydrogen peroxide.
+During this time, keep the room ventilated (open windows, turn the extractor fan on etc.) to dilute the smell of hydrogen peroxide.
 Once finished, wipe the surfaces clean.

 Specialised mould sprays